-New Year, new hiring process?
-Doesn't quite have the same ring as New Year, new you, but when you consider that 80% of employee turnover is due to bad hiring decisions, it's worth taking a second or even a third look at.
+Did you know that 80% of employee turnover is due to bad hiring decisions?
+That stat makes revisiting your recruiting and hiring processes worth taking a second look.
 And, just like those extra holiday pounds, you can trim down the time-to-hire with a little hard work, discipline and collaboration.

 Just like finding the perfect diet, every organization comes with its own set of unique hurdles.
 With that said, here are the top three reasons the time-to-hire has slowed down.